 - Reconcile annual emissions within 60 days after the end of quarter 4

-At the end of these reconciliation periods, each RECLAIM facility must submit an emissions report to the AQMD.
-These quarterly or annual reports, known as Quarterly Certification of Emissions Reports (QCERs) and Annual Permit Emissions Program reports (APEP), self-certify the facility’s emissions and RTC accounting.
+At the end of these reconciliation periods, each RECLAIM facility must submit an emissions report to the SCAQMD.
+These quarterly or annual reports, known as Quarterly Certification of Emissions Reports (QCERs) and Annual Permit Emissions Program reports (APEPs), self-certify the facility’s emissions and RTC accounting.

 The AQMD regularly audits QCERs and APEPs along with the electronic emissions reports sent to them.
-These audits include calculations to quantify emissions as well as field inspections of equipment.
+These audits include field inspections of equipment and calculations to quantify emissions.

 What Are the Types of RTC Trades and Prices?

 RTC trades can occur as either discrete-year RTC transactions or infinite-year block (IYB) transactions (trades that involve blocks of RTCs with a specified start year and continuing into perpetuity).

 During the calendar year 2015, the annual average prices of discrete-year NOx RTCs traded were $1,039 per ton for compliance year 2014 and $1,642 per ton for compliance year 2015 .
 During the same period, the annual average prices for discrete-year SOx RTCs traded were $483 per ton for compliance year 2014 and $380 per ton for compliance year 2015.

 These annual average prices are well below the $15,000-per-ton threshold to evaluate and review the compliance aspects of the program as set in AQMD Rule 2015.
 The averages are also below the $41,591 per ton of NOx and $29,946 per ton of SOx discrete RTCs pre-determined overall program review thresholds established by the Governing Board under Health and Safety Code § 39616(f).